dat-boi-lux/mitsuba-blender-addon/readme.md

-Mitsuba Blender Addon (Modified by Jason Brenneman to work with blender 2.75/2.75a)
+Mitsuba Blender Addon (Modified to work with blender 2.75/2.75a)
 ---------------------

 Authors: